-The ancient Egyptians had many different gods and sacred animals in their lives.
+The Ancient Egyptians had many different gods and sacred animals in their lives.
 Each god had a special association or responsibility, such as giving protection, bringing the Nile floods, ensuring a good harvest, or looking after people on their journey to the afterlife.

 Apis (below) was an intermediary between humans and Osiris and was worshipped mainly in the Memphis region.

-Isis (on page 13) was worshipped as the ideal mother and wife, as well as being a patron of nature and magic.
+Isis (pictured on the front cover) was worshipped as the ideal mother and wife, as well as being a patron of nature and magic.